 First, you should know that this VPN service covers the basics quite well.
 When you connect to a secure server, all your Web connection data becomes encrypted.
 You get a new IP address, and there’s a whole set of underlying technologies that keep you safe on the Internet.

 And finally, let’s not forget to mention a new feature called ‘Smart Rules.’
 Using this option, you can instruct CyberGhost how to behave in certain situations.
-For example, you can enable the VPN to launch on system startup and then to connect automatically.
-You can also instruct CyberGhost to auto-connect when you use an unsecured Wi-Fi network.
+For example, you can enable the VPN to launch on system startup and then connect automatically.
+You can also instruct the VPN to auto-connect when you use an unsecured Wi-Fi network.

 How Many Simultaneous Connections Do You Get With CyberGhost VPN?

-CyberGhost VPN gives you up to seven simultaneous connections.
-This applies to all of its subscribers, regardless of how they obtained their subscriptions, as explained below.
+CyberGhost VPN gives you up to 7 simultaneous connections.
+That applies to all of its subscribers, regardless of how they obtained their subscriptions, as explained below.

-- Regular Subscriptions: Up to seven devices on any of the supported platforms.
+- Regular Subscriptions: Up to 7 devices on any of the supported platforms.

-- iOS (In-App) Purchase: Up to seven iOS devices linked to your Apple ID.
+- iOS (In-App) Purchase: Up to 7 iOS devices linked to your Apple ID.

-- Android (In-App) Purchase: Up to seven Android devices linked to your Google account.
+- Android (In-App) Purchase: Up to 7 Android devices linked to your Google account.

 At any moment, you can review the list of devices linked to your CyberGhost subscription.
 This is done by logging into your account on CyberGhost’s website.
-Then, proceed to the list of registered devices under the ‘My Devices’ section.
+Then, select ‘VPN‘ on the left-hand side and you’ll see (and get to manage) your currently active devices (the ‘Manage Devices‘ tab).

 Does CyberGhost VPN Have a Kill Switch?

 However, it’s worth noting that CyberGhost VPN doesn’t really have a ‘traditional’ kill-switch.
-As a subscriber or user, you don’t have access to this feature.
+As a subscriber, you won’t have access to this feature.
 Instead, the VPN’s kill-switch is enabled by default and cannot be accessed from CyberGhost’s interface.

 In case a secure VPN connection is dropped, CyberGhost blocks all Internet traffic and attempts to reconnect for 60 seconds.
 If the connection isn’t reestablished, your traffic remains blocked.
-You’ll see a dialog box on your screen, asking you to resume the connection manually.
+You’ll see a dialog box on your screen asking you to re-connect manually.

 Does CyberGhost VPN Offer Split-Tunneling?

-Yes, CyberGhost VPN offers split-tunneling.
-However, this feature is available on Android and Windows only.
+Yes, CyberGhost VPN offers split tunneling.
+However, this feature is available on Android only.

-Also, keep in mind that CyberGhost will ask you which apps NOT to protect (you select a group of apps that will continue to use your regular Internet connection).
+Setting up split tunneling in CyberGhost’s Android app is easy enough.
+You’ll need to dive into the app’s settings where you can set custom VPN tunneling rules.
+Keep in mind that the VPN will ask you which apps NOT to protect (you select a group of apps that will continue to use your regular Internet connection).

-How to Set-Up Split Tunneling in CyberGhost VPN (Android)
+How to Set Up Split Tunneling in CyberGhost VPN for Android

 - Launch CyberGhost on your Android phone.